theEDdanny/Python_Pixel_Recognition/README.md

 sc_control.py

 This script is full of functions that intalize and prepare data for the pic_in_pic function.
 Each function in this script contains the data for the picture that is being looked for in pic_in_pic.
-Although sc_control.py is simple its what makes this program versatile.
+Although sc_control.py is simple its what makes this program versatile.\

+keypressed.py

+In this script there are a few simple functions that are run when typing is necessary.

+scroll.py

+Scroll.py is another simple script that is used to scroll down or up a page.